ChilliCream/graphql-platform/website/src/blog/2024-05-21-newsletter-may/2024-05-21-newsletter-may.md

 We’re excited to bring you some significant updates from ChiliCream that can genuinely make a difference in your day-to-day development.
 This isn't just about new features—it's about making your workflow more effective and your projects more successful.

 # 🛠️ Operation Builder
-We’re excited to introduce the Operation Builder in Banana Cake Pop, a tool designed to make creating and managing your GraphQL operations a breeze.
+We’re proud to introduce the Operation Builder in Banana Cake Pop, a tool designed to make creating and managing your GraphQL operations a breeze.

 ![Operation Builder](img1.png)